Kunal7636/node-api-validator/README.md

 # node-api-validator
 # 🎴 Node.js Card Validation API

 This is a **Node.js API** that validates card decks based on specific rules.
-It processes a list of cards, checks for validity, logs the validation process, and supports concurrent requests using **request locking and clustering**.
+It processes a list of cards, checks for validity, logs the validation process, and supports concurrent requests.

 ---